libc, init, and the rootfs base

 A common confusion: if running glibc binaries requires glibc to be present, how does an empty rootfs get glibc onto itself?

-The same principle is why on-target apk add after deployment works identically across bases: by then the rootfs has its own apk-tools binary linked against its own libc, and the install loop is just “extract files, update DB.”
+The same principle is why on-target package installs after deployment work across bases: by then the rootfs has its own installer binary linked against its own libc, and the loop is just “extract files, update DB.”

 What changes for yoe-defining units